Milnor fibre boundary of a non-isolated surface singularity: List of examples with special properties

+\begin{bekezdes} $\partial F$ can be represented by a negative definite graph, but it is impossible to arrange all the edge decorations positive.
+Hence, such a graph cannot be the graph of a normal surface singularity.
+See \ref{ex:dminusz2}. \end{bekezdes} \ix{graph decoration!edge}

-\begin{bekezdes} Although $\partial F$ can be represented by a negative definite graph, it is not diffeomorphic with the link of the normalization of $V_f$.
-(Such examples can be realized even when $\partial F$ is not a lens space, see e.g. examples (\ref{ss:unicusp})(e-f)). \end{bekezdes}
+\begin{bekezdes} $\partial F$ can be represented by a negative definite graph with all edge decorations positive.
+If $\partial F$ is a lens space then this property is automatically true.
+On the other hand, examples with this property and which are not lens spaces are rather rare.
+The examples \ref{ss:unicusp}(e-f) are Seifert manifolds with three special orbits. \end{bekezdes} \ix{lens space} \ix{Seifert manifold}

-\begin{bekezdes} In all examples, $\partial F$ is not orientation preserving diffeomorphic with the link of the normalization of $V_f$ (evidently, provided that $\Sigma\not=\{0\}$); a fact already noticed in \cite{MP}. \end{bekezdes}
+\begin{bekezdes} In all the examples, $\partial F$ is not orientation preserving diffeomorphic with the link of the normalization of $V_f$ (evidently, provided that the singular locus of $V_f$ is 1--dimensional); a fact already noticed in \cite{MP}. \end{bekezdes} \ix{normalization of $V_f$}